1850 AD to 1899 AD

 Married women’s property legislation is passed in

-1884 - Ontario grants married women the right to own property and deal with it and sell it without consulting her husband.
+property, deal with it and sell it without consulting her

 November 7, 1885 - The Last spike of the transcontinental railroad is hammered into place.

-- Married women’s property legislation is passed in
+1886 - Married women’s property legislation is passed in the Northwest Territories.

-1886 - The first known women's lacrosse game is played.
+1886 - The 1st known women's lacrosse game is played.
 Source: www.Womenwarriors.ca

 January 8, 1886 - Born Elizabeth Jane Bulloch Adams (1886- ) Pioneer farmer in Manitoba.